 So while both countries consume so much Gin, why are there such big differences in the way that it’s drunk?

 Back in 2013, drinks industry magazine Imbibe launched Negroni Week, featuring 120 US bars mixing up their own take on the cult cocktail.
-It has grown to over 12,000 venues around the world, but this year it is a digital-only event, enabling everyone to celebrate safely at home.
+It has grown to over 12,000 venues around the world.

 But there’s more to it than that.
 Despite the Negroni being created in Florence in 1919, we have the Americans to thank for its inception.
 The inventor of the drink was Count Camillo Negroni, a bartender who became frustrated with the American tourists ordering what he deemed to be watery cocktails - namely the Americano, a mix of Campari, sweet Vermouth and club soda - and decided to create his own, much stiffer version.